osrf-migration/vrx-wiki/tutorials/PropulsionConfiguration.md

 To add a single lateral thruster requires the following changes:

-  1. Define new URDF/xacro definition of the WAM-V that includes both the base vehicle (without thrusters) and then adds thrusters to the vessel.
-For this example, the new definition is [wamv_gazebo_t.urdf.xacro](https://bitbucket.org/osrf/vrx/src/default/wamv_gazebo/urdf/wamv_gazebo_t.urdf.xacro).
+  1. Set the "T" thruster configuration of the WAM-V in [wamv_gazebo.urdf.xacro](https://bitbucket.org/osrf/vrx/src/default/wamv_gazebo/urdf/wamv_gazebo.urdf.xacro).
-  1. This WAM-V definition file includes a propulsion layout definition.
+  1. This WAM-V xacro file includes a propulsion layout definition.
 For this example, the new thruster layout is defined in [wamv_t_thruster.xacro](https://bitbucket.org/osrf/vrx/src/default/wamv_gazebo/urdf/thruster_layouts/wamv_t_thrusters.xacro)

 This example is already available in the repository and can be specified using the `thrust_config` command line option of the launch file ...